ayayron117/Aging_Atlas/scripts/bootstrap.md

                                 colData = metadata)
     cells <- colData(sce)[, c("genotype")]

-    # Only evaluate if there are at least 50 cells
+    # For statistical significance, skip if there are less than 50 cells
     if (length(cells) >= 50) {

       # Create a character vector that will be used for labeling cells